hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 **Essentially, the goal of differential expression analysis is to determine whether the differences in expression (counts) between groups is significant given the variation within groups (replicates) for each gene.** To test for significance, we need an appropriate statistical model that accurately performs normalization (to account for differences in sequencing depth, etc.) and variance modeling (to account for few numbers of replicates and large dynamic expression range).

-### RNA-Seq count distribution
+### RNA-seq count distribution

 To determine the appropriate statistical model, we need information about the distribution of counts.
-To get an idea about how RNA-Seq counts are distributed, let's plot the counts for a single sample, 'Mov10_oe_1':
+To get an idea about how RNA-seq counts are distributed, let's plot the counts for a single sample, 'Mov10_oe_1':

 ```r
 ggplot(data) +